 A panel from Orrick's Tax Advocacy Group will discuss issues that continually permeate audits and investigations, recent developments in the law, and the new frontier of cryptocurrency.

 The panelists are members of Orrick's Tax Advocacy Group who have decades of experience representing taxpayers and accountants in all phases of civil and criminal tax litigation, including audits, investigations, trials and appeals.

 Breakfast will be served as well as one hour of CLE credit, please click below to register.

 Peter Coll is a senior member of the firm's Complex Litigation & Dispute Resolution Group in New York.
-He served as a member of the Firm's Executive Committee from 2000 until 2012.
+He stepped down as partner in 2020 in his transition for retirement in 2022.
+While a partner, Peter served as a member of the Firm's Executive Committee from 2000 until 2012.
 He is known for his ability to help clients develop litigation strategies that meet both their case-specific and business objectives.

 Peter has tried major, complex cases in New York state and federal courts and throughout the United States, including Washington, the Virgin Islands, California and Arizona.
 During his 40+ year litigation and trial career, he has argued appeals before the United States Supreme Court, the highest-level appellate courts of New York and New Jersey, and seven federal circuit courts of appeal.